 Materials: You will have access to all the course materials via the cloud server.

-We will also send you a bound copy of the course notes, cheat sheets, and a USB stick containing the materials, exercise solutions, and further resources.
+Upon request, a copy of the cheat sheets and a USB stick containing the materials, exercise solutions, and further resources will be sent to your nominated mailing address.

-data, cmap='winter') oython3.7/site-packages/matpl elementw: comparison str
+data, cmap='winter') oython3.7/site-packages/matpl elementwi comparison str